About Coconino County

 Encompassing 18,661 square miles, Coconino County, Arizona, is the second largest county in the U.S. but one of the least populated.
 Our county includes Grand Canyon National Park, the Navajo, Havasupai, Hualapai and Hopi Indian Reservations, and the largest contiguous ponderosa pine forest in the world.
 Elevations range from 2,000 feet above sea level along the Colorado River to 12,633 feet at the summit of Mt.
 Humphreys in Flagstaff.

-Yyyyyyaayyyyyy!
-I'm a very happy--and very relieved--SAR girl.
+Yyyaaayyy!
+I'm a very happy—and very relieved—SAR girl.
 I had test anxiety all last night and this morning before I began demonstrating my new technical rescue skills, as my experienced teammates watched at each test station.
-I had no idea how it all would go, but I'm happy to report that ... well, I didn't suck. :)
+I had no idea how it all would go, but I'm happy to report that... well, I didn't suck. 💪 😃

-I started off at the patient packaging and litter rigging station, moved on to ascending and rappelling with a hot changeover on the rope, then went to the pick-off station.
-(A pick-off is what you do when someone is stranded over the edge, either on a rope or "unsupported," perhaps clinging to a rock face.)
-Next I set up belay systems, anchors and mechanical advantage systems, and then tied a bunch of different knots and a load-releasing hitch.
-I had to explain a pre-tensioned back-tie, make improvised chest and seat harnesses, and be checked for having the required personal tech gear.
+I started off at the patient packaging and litter rigging station, moved on to ascending and rappelling with a hot changeover on the rope, and then went to the pick-off station.
+(A pick-off is what you do when someone is stranded over the edge, either on a rope or unsupported, perhaps clinging to a rock face.)
+Next, I set up belay systems, anchors, and mechanical advantage systems and then tied a bunch of different knots and a load-releasing hitch.
+I had to explain a pretensioned back-tie, make improvised chest and seat harnesses, and be checked for having the required personal tech gear.

-When I had gone through all the testing stations, my checklist was completely marked off and initialed by the instructors.
+When I had gone through all of the testing stations, the instructors had marked off and signed my entire checklist.
 Phew!
-And then I got my new rock rescue patch for my SAR shirt.
+Then I got my naew rock rescue patch for my SAR shirt.
 (Yay! again.)

 But I'm really glad I decided on the hike.
 Here are some photos:

-After leaving the Esplanade, we descended another 3,000 or so vertical feet over another 6.5 miles to the Colorado River, passing through this narrow side canyon in the Redwall formation along the way.
-We were glad for the shade on that part of the trail as the temperature soared midday....
+After leaving the Esplanade, we descended another 3,000 vertical feet over 6.5 miles to the Colorado River, passing through this narrow side canyon in the Red Wall formation along the way.
+We were glad for the shade on that part of the trail as the temperature soared midday...

 By the time we got to the Tonto platform and below, we were starting to roast, but we knew the river was getting closer.

-We were relieved to get to the water to soak our feet and rest in the little bit of shade provided by some willows.
-We spent the afternoon and evening on the beach as some river runners floated by, listening to Bass Rapids, watching butterflies, birds, lizards and, later that night, the stars as we slept on the sand.
+We were relieved to get to the water, soak our feet, and rest in the little bit of shade provided by some willows.
+We spent the afternoon and evening on the beach, watching river runners float by, listening to Bass Rapids, and watching butterflies, birds, lizards, and later that night, the stars as we slept on the sand.

 For a trip report and more photos, see: Hiking Grand Canyon's South Bass Trail.

-Anyhow, I could yack on about the hike--one of my all-time favorite Grand Canyon trips--but to get back to SAR stuff....
+I could yack on and on about the hike—now one of my all-time favorite Grand Canyon trips—but to get back to SAR stuff...

-I wanted to mention a nine-hour mission that took place last Sunday, the day before I left for the Canyon.
+I wanted to mention a nine-hour mission that took place last Sunday, the day before I left for the canyon.
 Make that nine hours of driving, with me bouncing around in the backseat most of the time.
-I mean, these were some of the worst dirt roads I've ever been on.
-I think my head hit the roof of the vehicle a few times, even though I was wearing my seatbelt.
-Needless to say, I was very relieved (and my neck, back and backside were very sore) when we finally returned to pavement after finding the overdue West Clear Creek (canyon) hikers at the trailhead and transporting them to their friend's vehicle.
-They were tired but in good health, which is always what we hope for, so my sore self was happy about that.
+These were some of the worst dirt roads I've ever been on.
+I think my head hit the roof of the vehicle a few times, even though I was wearing my seat belt.
+Needless to say, I was very relieved—and my neck, back, and backside were very sore—when we finally returned to pavement after finding the overdue West Clear Creek (canyon) hikers at the trailhead and transporting them to their friend's vehicle.
+They were tired but in good condition, which is always what we hope for, so my sore self was happy about that.